raax7/Universal-UE-SDK/README.md

 - **MSVC** (recommended, full support)
 - **Clang** (partial support, may work with MSVC compatibility extensions)
 - **GCC** (not officially supported)
-All compiler complications come from the use MSVC's "virtual member" feature.
+All compiler compatibility issues come from the use of MSVC's "virtual member" feature.
 Removing this from ReflectionMacros.hpp will result in full compatibility.

 ### Unreal-Engine support